Down Comforter Styles

 Closed Baffled Box-Cross Quilted: This method is a hybrid of the Quilted, European and Baffle Box styles.
 After the down is blown into the chambers created by the baffles running length-wise down the comforter, the comforter is then "cross quilted" or sewn through, locking the down into each chamber.
 Pros: Less expensive.
 Cons: Cold spots on the seams, and prone to shifting.

 Baffled Box: This method uses chambers created by baffles.
 The size of these chambers can vary from manufacturer to manufacturer.
 With this method of construction there is a small opening in each baffle which allows the manufacturer to blow down into each chamber.
-A high quality Baffled Box goose down comforter is generally superior to all other methods.
+The very best manufacturers use a "sealed baffled box" construction (true sealed baffled box construction very hard to find).
 Pros: No cold spots.
 Down stays in place.
 Cons: More expensive.